-The parties understand and agree that the District has the authority and obligation to investigate complaints, reports and/or other credible information that a faculty member has engaged in alleged misconduct.
+The parties understand and agree that the District has the authority and obligation to investigate complaints, reports and/or other credible information that a faculty member has engaged in alleged unprofessional conduct.
 The parties further understand and agree that faculty members are entitled to be presumed innocent of wrongdoing during the investigation process and are entitled to protections herein during the investigation process.
 While individuals have the right to bring forth complaints, faculty have the right to expect that complaints shall be handled fairly.
-This procedure will ensure a faculty member has the ability to respond to any allegations subject to a District-initiated misconduct investigation.
-A misconduct investigation will not be arbitrary or capricious and shall be guided by the principles of due process and progressive discipline as contained in this Collective Bargaining Agreement.
+This procedure will ensure a faculty member has the ability to respond to any allegations subject to a District-initiated unprofessional conduct investigation.
+An unprofessional conduct investigation will not be arbitrary or capricious and shall be guided by the principles of due process and progressive discipline as contained in this Collective Bargaining Agreement.

-39.3 Misconduct Investigation Defined
+39.3 Unprofessional Conduct Investigation Defined Procedures